South Catalogue - PPI Check & Claim Service

 You can still make a PPI claim under the 'Plevin' legal ruling.
 If South Catalogue charged unfair commission on your PPI policy, incorrectly rejected your PPI claim, or miscalculated your redress payment, you may be due a refund.

-Recover undisclosed PPI commission from South Catalogue
+Recover your PPI from South Catalogue due to Undisclosed Commission

 How we can help with your South Catalogue 'Plevin' PPI claim